CtrlK

 Actionability

-Provides fully executable commands throughout (npx skills find, npx skills add with flags), concrete example queries mapped to user intents, and copy-paste ready install commands with clear flag explanations.
+Provides fully executable commands (`npx skills find [query]`, `npx skills add <owner/repo@skill> -g -y`), concrete examples mapping user requests to search queries, and realistic output examples.
+The commands are copy-paste ready with clear flag explanations.

 3 / 3